 - A structured settlement may help parties who are far apart in their settlement negotiations to reach an agreement acceptable to both the plaintiff and the defendant.

-- Certain parts of a settlement, whether a lump sum payment or a structured settlement, can be taxed, including punitive damages, some attorney's fees, purely emotional damages not stemming from physical injury.
+- Certain parts of a settlement, regardless of whether they are lump sum or structured, can be taxed—including but not limited to punitive damages, some attorney's fees, and purely emotional damages not stemming from physical injury.
 It's important to speak to a qualified attorney regarding which parts of a settlement can be taxed.

 - A plaintiff may fear that, no matter how the settlement protects against negative economic conditions such as inflation or recession, unknown changes in the economy could make the annuity payments too small.